Integration with Microsoft Entra ID

-You integrate MYOB Advanced with Microsoft Azure Active Directory (Azure AD) to manage users and access in one place and to provide single sign-on.
-You create, delete, and manage user accounts by using Azure AD.
-During integration, you map Azure AD groups with user roles in MYOB Advanced to determine users' access rights.
+You integrate MYOB Acumatica with Microsoft Entra ID (formerly known as Microsoft Azure Active Directory) to manage users and access in one place and to provide single sign-on.
+You create, delete, and manage user accounts by using Microsoft Entra ID.
+During integration, you map Entra ID groups with user roles in MYOB Acumatica to determine users' access rights.

 Requirements

-Before you integrate MYOB Advanced with Azure AD, your company must be signed up for a Microsoft cloud service, such as Azure or Office 365, with the Azure Active Directory instance configured.
-For more information, see Azure Active Directory on the Microsoft Azure Portal.
+Before you integrate MYOB Acumatica with Microsoft Entra ID, your company must be signed up for a Microsoft cloud service, such as Azure or Office 365, with the Entra ID instance configured.
+For more information, see Microsoft Entra ID on the Microsoft Azure Portal.

 Configuration Steps

-You can configure integration with Azure AD when you implement MYOB Advanced or at any later time.
-To integrate an instance of MYOB Advanced with Azure AD, you will perform the following general steps:
+You can configure integration with Microsoft Entra ID when you implement MYOB Acumatica or at any later time.
+To integrate an instance of MYOB Acumatica with Microsoft Entra ID, you will perform the following general steps:

-1. You perform the needed configuration actions on the Azure AD instance (that is, you register your MYOB Advanced instance with the Azure AD instance and you obtain the needed credentials, as described in To Configure Microsoft Azure for Integration with Your MYOB Advanced Instance).
+1. You perform the needed configuration actions on the Microsoft Entra ID instance.
+That is, you register your MYOB Acumatica instance with the Entra ID instance and you obtain the needed credentials, as described in To Configure Microsoft Entra ID for Integration with Your MYOB Acumatica Instance.

-3. You map the Azure AD groups to MYOB Advanced roles, as described in To Map Azure Active Directory Groups to Roles in MYOB Advanced.
+3. You map the Microsoft Entra ID groups to MYOB Acumatica roles, as described in To Map Microsoft Entra ID Groups to Roles in MYOB Acumatica.

 4. Optional: If required, you override the roles assigned to any user automatically by manually selecting the required roles.
 For details, see To Set Up Role Assignment for Domain Users.

-User Accounts of Domain Users in MYOB Advanced
+User Accounts of Domain Users in MYOB Acumatica

-After you have enabled integration with the identity management system, user accounts for domain users are created automatically when the users sign in to your MYOB Advanced instance for the first time.
+After you have enabled integration with the identity management system, user accounts for domain users are created automatically when the users sign in to your MYOB Acumatica instance for the first time.

-The accounts of domain users in MYOB Advanced are based on their accounts in the domain.
-The password of a domain user in MYOB Advanced is the same as the domain account password.
+The accounts of domain users in MYOB Acumatica are based on their accounts in the domain.
+The password of a domain user in MYOB Acumatica is the same as the domain account password.
 The email address and the first and last name of the user are populated from the domain account as well.
-However, the login, password, email address, and first and last name are managed through the domain and cannot be changed in MYOB Advanced.
+However, the login, password, email address, and first and last name are managed through the domain and cannot be changed in MYOB Acumatica.

-Attention: You cannot restore the passwords of domain users by using MYOB Advanced tools.
-You should restore users' domain credentials by using tools of Active Directory (AD).
+You cannot restore the passwords of domain users by using MYOB Acumatica tools.
+You should restore users' domain credentials by using the tools of Active Directory (AD).

-To speed up authentication of users, the information about AD groups is automatically cached by MYOB Advanced, if the count of the user groups is greater than or equal to the value of the ADGroupCacheLimit parameter specified in the web.config file.
-To update the list of the user groups in Acumatica ERP with current information from AD, click Reload AD Groups on the toolbar of the User Roles (201005) form.
+To speed up the authentication of users, the information about AD groups is automatically cached by MYOB Acumatica if the count of the user groups is greater than or equal to the value of the ADGroupCacheLimit parameter specified in the web.config file.
+To update the list of the user groups in MYOB Acumatica with current information from AD, click Reload AD Groups on the toolbar of the User Roles (SM201005) form.

-The Reload AD Groups button appears only when you integrated MYOB Advanced instance with AD, AD FS or Azure AD and when the number of the user groups in AD, AD FS or Azure AD is greater than or equal to the value of the ADGroupCacheLimit parameter specified in the web.config file.
-If the number of the users and groups in AD is less than the value of the ADGroupCacheLimit parameter, MYOB Advanced retrieves the lists of users and groups directly from AD.
+The Reload AD Groups button appears only when you have integrated the MYOB Acumatica instance with AD or Microsoft Entra ID and when the number of user groups in AD or Entra ID is greater than or equal to the value of the ADGroupCacheLimit parameter specified in the web.config file.
+If the number of users and groups in AD is less than the value of the ADGroupCacheLimit parameter, MYOB Acumatica retrieves the lists of users and groups directly from AD.

 Domain User Authentication

-After the integration of MYOB Advanced with Azure AD has been set up, users use single sign-on (SSO) with the domain to sign in to MYOB Advanced.
+After the integration of MYOB Acumatica with Microsoft Entra ID has been set up, users use single sign-on (SSO) with the domain to sign in to MYOB Acumatica.
 By default, each user performs the following steps:

-1. On the Welcome page of your MYOB Advanced instance, the user selects the Azure AD icon () to open the Azure AD sign-in page.
+1. On the Sign-In page of your MYOB Acumatica instance, the user selects the Microsoft Entra ID icon () to open the Microsoft Entra ID sign-in page.

 2. On the sign-in page, the user enters the domain credentials in the following format: <User_Name>@<Domain_Name>, where <User_Name> is the user account name in the integrated domain and <Domain_Name> is the UPN suffix, also known as the domain name.

-To simplify the procedure, you can configure silent logon with Azure AD server.
-For more information, see To Enable Silent Logon.
+To simplify the procedure, you can configure silent logon with Microsoft Entra ID server.
+For more information, see US__how_AzureAD_Silent_Logon_Enable.html.

 Domain User Authorization

-When a domain user tries to access MYOB Advanced, user authorization occurs as follows:
+When a domain user tries to access MYOB Acumatica, user authorization occurs as follows:

 1. The application instance sends an authentication request to the AD server to validate the user's credentials.

-2. When validation has completed successfully, the AD server sends MYOB Advanced the list of AD groups to which the user is assigned.
+2. When validation has completed successfully, the AD server sends MYOB Acumatica the list of AD groups to which the user is assigned.

-3. MYOB Advanced compares the list of AD groups with the internal MYOB Advanced roles, based on the mapping rules defined on the User Roles (SM201005) form.
+3. MYOB Acumatica compares the list of AD groups with the internal MYOB Acumatica roles, based on the mapping rules defined on the User Roles (SM201005) form.

-4. The system finds any MYOB Advanced roles that are associated with AD groups to which the domain user account is assigned.
-If MYOB Advanced finds at least one role, the user is authenticated to sign in to the MYOB Advanced instance.
+4. The system finds any MYOB Acumatica roles that are associated with AD groups to which the domain user account is assigned.
+If MYOB Acumatica finds at least one role, the user is authenticated to sign in to the MYOB Acumatica instance.

-The user access rights within the MYOB Advanced application instance are based on the internal list of roles.
+The user access rights within the MYOB Acumatica application instance are based on the internal list of roles.

-For more information about authentication in MYOB Advanced, see Managing User Access.
-For details about roles and access rights in MYOB Advanced, see Configuring User Roles.
+For more information about authentication in MYOB Acumatica, see Managing User Access.
+For details about roles and access rights in MYOB Acumatica, see Configuring User Roles.

 Access Rights of Domain Users

-Domain users inherit access rights from the AD groups that you mapped to MYOB Advanced user roles.
+Domain users inherit access rights from the AD groups that you have mapped to MYOB Acumatica user roles.
 In addition, you can assign specific user roles to each domain user if the access rights for this user should differ from the AD group rights.

-New domain users automatically get the rights to sign in to MYOB Advanced when they join a domain.
-The membership of these users in MYOB Advanced roles is then automatically updated to comply with the membership of the users in the domain groups.
+New domain users automatically get the rights to sign in to MYOB Acumatica when they join a domain.
+The membership of these users in MYOB Acumatica roles is then automatically updated to comply with the membership of the users in the domain groups.